“Let’s create an offline space”

 “Will the stories of makers with strong values resonate with people?”

-Wadizraison d’être, born of countless deliberations
+Wadizraison d’être, born from countless deliberations

 A platform that embraces diversity and helps create a better world by fostering the birth and growth of previously unseen value

-Ultimately, we decided to create a space where makers could personally demonstrate and explain their products in person, and where supporters could discover something new in their daily lives.
+In the end, we decided to create a space where makers could personally demonstrate and explain their products in person, and where supporters could discover something new in their daily lives.

 Let’s find a space that reflects who we are and Wadiz